dimroc/blog/_posts/2017-11-19-counting-crowds-and-lines.md

 crosspost_to_medium: true
 ---

-_Post now available on [Medium](https://medium.com/@dimroc/counting-crowds-and-lines-fe08c98612b3).
-It's my first post, give me a clap!
-The ML and site for this post can be found at [countingcompany.com](http://www.countingcompany.com)._
+_The ML and site for this post can be found at [countingcompany.com](http://www.countingcompany.com)._

 In Union Square, NYC, there's the untoppable burger joint name Shake Shack that's always crowded.
 A group of us would obsessively check the [Shake Cam](https://www.shakeshack.com/location/madison-square-park/)